aws-neuron/aws-neuron-sdk/neuron-guide/neuron-runtime/nrt-configurable-parameters.rst

      - Integer range (like 1-3)
      - Any value or range between 0 to Max NeuronCore in the system.
      - None
+   * - ``NEURON_RT_NUM_CORES``
+     - Number of NeuronCores required by the process.
+     - Integer
+     - A value from 1 to Max NeuronCore in the system.
+     - 0, which is interpretted as "all"
    * - ``NEURON_RT_LOG_LOCATION``
      - Runtime log location
      - string